buddhist-uni/buddhist-uni.github.io/_content/av/new-pali-course_bodhi.md

 course: pali-new-course
 base_value: 0.8
 minutes: 2831
+course_time_multiplier: 0.5 # one of two options for lecture series
 ---

 Bhikkhu Bodhi teaches from [Gair and Karunatillake]({% link _content/monographs/new-course-in-reading-pali_gair-karunatillake.md %}) for a fresh group of students in a series of 34 lectures.